-If you tolerate any of it during the first 30 days, I guarantee it will only get worse.
+I guarantee it will only worsen if you tolerate any of it during the first 30 days.
 One bad apple does indeed spoil the barrel.

-Make the first month the toughest month with regards to scheduling.
-They are "low man on the totem pole" so making allowances for their scheduling needs comes after everyone else.
+Make the first month the toughest month in regard to scheduling.
+They are "low men on the totem pole," so making allowances for their scheduling needs comes after everyone else.

 Schedule a new hire’s first shift after they are fully trained for a busy Saturday.
 You want to see if they come in dragging after a busy night on the town.
 If they do, they should quickly learn they can’t.

-If they do it again, you need to have a talk.
-“Don’t you realize that you can’t stay out late the night before and be ready to work at 9 am?”
+If they do it again, you need to talk.
+“Have you realized you can’t stay out late the night before and be ready to work at 9 am?”
 If they do it again, they are gone.

-At a hotel, they scheduled new housekeepers on Sundays -the morning after being sold out.
-If they couldn’t get all their rooms cleaned like the other housekeepers, their boss would have a talk with them.
+They scheduled new housekeepers at a hotel on Sundays -the morning after being sold out.
+Their boss would talk with them if they couldn’t get all their rooms cleaned like the other housekeepers.
 If the new housekeeper didn’t speed up, they were gone.